Virgin Media TV deals review

 The biggest issue a lot of people have with Virgin Media is that they can't get it.
 At present less than 50% of UK premises are covered by the network, almost all of which are in urban areas.

-Expansion plans mean that by 2020, about 60% of premises will be covered by 2019 - ahead of schedule - but those who don't live in or near a major urban centre either need to campaign hard to become one of Virgin's next smaller connected communities or look elsewhere.
+Virgin Media's current expansion plans mean that by 2020, about 60% of premises should be covered - but those who don't live in or near a major urban centre either need to campaign hard to become one of Virgin's next smaller connected communities or look elsewhere.

-Then there's the sizeable minority who live in a Virgin-capable area but are lacking the option when their near neighbours are all tooled up.
+Then there's the sizeable minority who live in a Virgin-capable area but are lacking the option when their next door neighbours can.

 These are the kinds of gaps in the network that Project Lightning, as the broader expansion plan is known, was originally launched to address - so it's worth getting together with similarly afflicted neighbours and taking action.

 In a Virgin Media area?
 Brilliant.
 Now it's just a case of choosing from one of the many options available.

 At the moment, the only TV packages available on their own are Mix TV and Full House TV - these both sit in the middle of Virgin's range of four TV package options.

 Both of the above deals include Virgin's 500GB Tivo box.
 And while Tivo may also be starting to show its age a little, it remains one of the jewels in Virgin's crown.